 ChatGPT14

-These three patterns — invisible, falsely healthy, and outgunned — are not edge cases.
-They represent the majority of what we find.
+These three patterns — invisible, falsely healthy, outgunned — aren't edge cases.
+They're the bulk of what we see.

-The common thread: every one of these companies had decent traditional SEO.
+And the common thread is the part that should make you nervous: every one of these companies had decent traditional SEO.
 They ranked on Google.
 They had organic traffic.
-But AI search operates on different rules:
+Their dashboards looked fine.
+AI search just doesn't play by the same rules.

-The shift is accelerating.
-AI search for “best resorts Riviera Maya” grew from 12 monthly searches to 492 in twelve months — a 41x increase.
-This is not a future problem.
-The consideration set is moving to AI answers right now.
+And the shift is accelerating faster than anyone is pricing in.
+"Best resorts Riviera Maya" went from 12 monthly AI searches to 492 in twelve months.
+41x.
+That's not a future trend — the buying consideration set is moving to AI answers right now, while most companies are still debating whether it matters.

-Knowing which pattern applies to you is the first step.
-Most companies do not even know they have a problem because they have never tested what AI actually says about them.
+Step one is figuring out which pattern is yours.
+Most companies don't know they have a problem because they've never tested what AI actually says about them.
+They're guessing — usually optimistically.

-That is what our $99 AI Visibility Analysis does.
-We test your brand across ChatGPT, Gemini, and Google AI Overviews using the exact prompts your buyers use.
-We show you:
+That's the entire job our $99 AI Visibility Analysis does.
+We test your brand across ChatGPT, Gemini, and Google AI Overviews using the prompts your buyers actually use, and we show you:

-No fabricated data.
-No generic recommendations.
-Just what AI actually says about your company today, and what to do about it.
+No fabricated numbers.
+No generic "do more content" advice.
+Just what AI is saying about your company right now, and what to fix first.